CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Hitting the Beach with Baby

 Planning a family outing to the shore?
 Shy away from the hottest times of day; hit the beach in the early morning or late afternoon.
 (That leaves a nice gap for lunch and naptime, anyway.)
 Regardless of when you go, sun protection is key.
 “Put sunblock on baby a half an hour before you’ll be in the sun,” Gold says.
-“This is virgin skin.
+“This is new skin.
 It will fry in 15 minutes.”
 If your little one is under 6 months old and not ready to wear sunscreen yet, keep them covered with breathable, long-sleeved clothing.
 For babies of all ages, a wide-brimmed sun hat, baby sunglasses and even UPF-rated bathing suits can all help shield your child from the harsh rays.
 You might also consider bringing a baby beach tent, which can provide some much-needed shade and an enclosed spot for naps and diaper changes.

-Babies love playing in the sand (so stock up on beach toys!), splashing in the water and even standing in the gently lapping waves—while supervised, of course.
+Babies love playing in the sand (so stock up on beach toys!), splashing in the water and even standing in the gently lapping waves—all while supervised, of course.
 Always keep a watchful eye on little ones anytime you’re near water.
 If you take baby for a dip, Gold insists on super-quick changes afterward.
 “Don’t let them sit in their wet bathing suits,” she says, since that can lead to yeast diaper rashes.

 Related Video